P-H-B-D/526_research/README.md

 This work demonstrates strong empirical evidence for the possible benefit of incorporating physical descriptors into the zero-shot forecasting prompt.
 In turn, this reveals a nontrivial insight into transformers: zero-shot timeseries forecasting ability can be augmented through textual descriptors about the generating process, revealing a deep structural connection between next numeric token prediction and textual pretraining.
 That is to say, the LLM appears to be capable of effectively integrating contextual information about processes which generate timeseries data into next-token prediction, even when the contextual information pertains to abstract concepts such as an "underdamped harmonic oscillator".
 Even more impressive is that this entire process takes place in-context and without the use of techniques such as [Chain-of-Thought (Wei et al.)](https://arxiv.org/abs/2201.11903), which would likely be able to even further boost performance through a textual description generation process.

+While these experiments demonstrate impressive effects of zero-shot prompting techniques for timeseries forecasting, there is much to still much to investigate: particularly, creating models of how different prompts may lead to different statistical outcomes in timeseries forecasting settings.
+This may be seen as an extension of the larger research direction of "model interpretability" in Large Language Models, a rapidly evolving subfield which has shown significant development in the last few years: [[1]](https://www.anthropic.com/index/decomposing-language-models-into-understandable-components) ,[[2]](https://transformer-circuits.pub/2023/interpretability-dreams/index.html), [[3]](https://www.lesswrong.com/posts/jLAvJt8wuSFySN975/mechanistic-interpretability-quickstart-guide).

+---
+### Disclosures:
 Use of ChatGPT/Generative AI Statement: Github Copilot was used to generate print statements and matplotlib graphs, but not in the core algorithmic development or logical implementations.

 Collaboration Statement: All work was conducted by Peter Bowman-Davis.